Frequently asked questions

 First, please read this FAQ to check if your question is listed here.
-Simple questions best fit in our Matrix room.
+Simple questions are best asked in our Matrix room.
 For more complex questions, you can always open a new issue on GitHub.
 We actively monitor the issues list.

 Great!
 We are always open for suggestions.
 We currently maintain two tags: